lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 `Astronomical Data Query Language <https://www.ivoa.net/documents/ADQL/20180112/PR-ADQL-2.1-20180112.html>`_ (ADQL) advice, recommendations, best practices, and recipes:

-..
-This section should provide a brief, top-level description of the page.

 ADQL is the `Astronomical Data Query Language <https://www.ivoa.net/documents/ADQL/>`_.
 The language is used by the `IVOA <https://ivoa.net>`_ to represent astronomy queries posted to Virtual Observatory (VO) services, such as the Rubin LSST Table Access Protocol (TAP) service.
 ADQL is based on the Structured Query Language (SQL).